shopware/docs/guides/integrations-api/general-concepts/search-criteria.md

 ### `count` sorting behavior

-For demonstration purposes see the following request payload that additionally includes a `count` aggregation.
+For demonstration purposes, see the following request payload that additionally includes a `count` aggregation.

 {% hint style="info" %}
 This `count` type was introduced with Shopware 6.4.12.0 and is not available in prior versions.